silverton-io/buz-docs/docs/deploying/gcp/cloud_run.md

 terraform apply
 ```

-**If all is well the terraform output should look something like the following:**
+**If all is well the terraform output will be something like the following:**

 ```
 Outputs: